 TGay Editor: Modify the text in P1058L4-7 as follows:

 the BRP setup subphase.
 For all BRP-RX packets except the last one, the responder shall also set the MID Extension field to 1.

-Alternatively, an EDMG responder may use a single PPDU for training using the MID phase by setting the TXVECTOR parameter EDMG_TRN_LEN to a value greater than zero and the parameter RX_TRN_PER_TX_TRN to a value equal to the value of the L-RX subfield transmitted during
+An EDMG responder, responding to an EDMG initiator, may choose to use a single PPDU for training during the MID phase by setting the TXVECTOR parameter EDMG_TRN_LEN to a value greater than zero and the parameter RX_TRN_PER_TX_TRN to a value equal to the value of the L-RX subfield transmitted during